kashanzulfiqar1/cloudcomputingnotes/README.md

 if the system does not finds dns maping in /etc/hosts file it sends a request to nameservers listed in the resolv.conf file and gets the ip address back.like nameserver of<br> google nameserver 8.8.8.8 now when we type ping youtube.com we will be able to ping using google public dns.<br>
 **SELinux** (what it is, enable/disable temporary/permanent)
 SE linux  is a kernel security module that is responsible for mandatory access control for strict permissions it has 3 modes  Enforcing Permissive Disable
+**Enforcing** In this mode the selinux saves logs and blocks access . if selinux is in enforcing mode and we try to change the password for the root user without making /.autorelabel file then it will restrict all uses from logging in the system.
-**Enforcing** In this mode the selinux saves logs and blocks access **Permissive** In this mode the selinux saves logs only **Disabled** In this mode the selinux is dispabled does not saves logs or does not blocks access
+**Permissive** In this mode the selinux saves logs only does not blocks user. if we try to change the password using emergency mode it will allow without any issue but will log the changes **Disabled** In this mode the selinux is dispabled does not saves logs or does not blocks access. in this mode its disabled perminently.
 # Shell Scripting<br>
 It is used for task automation for example if we want to install any app like nginx <br>
 Bash does not needs variable type we can store any type of data so its dynamic by default it treats variable as strings